Streets and Squares

 Brest, Lenin Str.

-At the southwestern corner is a war memorial and a part of the former City Park
+At the southwestern corner is a war memorial and the City Garden.

 Brest, Lenin Str.